Brothers & Sisters

 Student Journey

-Our programmes are designed for Huffadh, Qur’an teachers, and imams, with the exception of The Majālis At-Tahqīq and our courses in Tajwīd, which are open to everyone.
-Brothers and sisters who wish to enrol in other programmes must have memorised the Qur’an
+Our programmes are designed for Imāms, Muqri’īn, and Huffādh, with the exception of the Majālis at-Taḥqīq and our courses in Tajwīd, which are open to everyone.
+Each programme is structured with the aim of achieving depth in dirāyah (theoretical understanding) and excellence in adā’ (delivery) and iqrā’ (teaching), as well as nurturing tarbiyah and the character befitting a person of the Qur’ān.
+Brothers and sisters who wish to enrol in other programmes must have memorised the Holy Qur’an.

 In Person